25B-NAcPip

 25B-NAcPip is a chemical compound related to the 25-NB family of psychedelic drugs.
 It has been described in patents published by psychedelic pharmaceutical companies like Betterlife Pharma and Mindstate Design Labs.
 Uniquely among 25-NB compounds, 25B-NAcPip is similar to simplified/partial lysergamides and has elements of the chemical structure of LSD and related psychedelic lysergamides like LSD-Pip within its structure.
+25B-NAcPip may or may not be a controlled substance in Canada as of 2025.